rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/about-the-workshop/content.md

 * Multitenant Basics : This is a 4 hour workshop that helps DBAs to perform operations as below.
     * Create, Drop, Unplug and Plug PDBs.
     * Includes Hot clone, PDB refresh and PDB relocate.
+* Multitenant Tenant Isolation : This is a 2 hour workshop.
+It helps DBAs mange resource allocation, isolation of pluggable database.
+    * Isolation features like Database Firewall and LOCKDOWN.
+    * Memory, CPU and IO isolation.
 * Multitenant Application Containers : This is a 3 hour workshop.
 Once the Basic is mastered, DBAs can architect the application to take advantage of Multitenant specific features.
         * Application Architecture, Upgrde, Porxy PDBs , Syncronizing Application and Version control.
-* Multitenant Tenant Isolation : Helps DBA mange resource allocation, isolation of pluggable database.
-    * Isolation features like Database Firewall
-    * Memory, CPU and IO isolation.

 ## Workshop Requirements